 - Assistance with scheduling nominee to appear in the National Philanthropy Day Awards Video.

-If you require assistance with submitting a nomination, please contact the Nominations Chair, Amy Thomas, at email@example.com
+If you require assistance with submitting a nomination, please contact the Nominations Chair, Charlotte Russ, at email@example.com

 William M. and Virginia B. Spencer Outstanding Philanthropist